Henry de Worms, 1st Baron Pirbright: Family

+He divorced his first wife in 1886, and married secondly in 1887 Sarah Phillips, daughter of Sir Benjamin Samuel Phillips, and sister of Sir George Faudel Phillips, 1st Baronet.
+Both her father and her brother served as Lord Mayors of London.

 Born Jewish, he was an active member of the Jewish community until he married a Christian woman.
 He then dissociated himself entirely from Judaism, and was buried at the Christian cemetery of St. Mark's in Wyke, Surrey.

 The barony became extinct on his death as he had no sons.
-His second wife died in November 1914.
+His second wife Lady Pirbright died in November 1914.